 PA Program COVID-19 Admissions Questions

-The PA Program at Penn State College of Medicine has updated its admissions policies in light of COVID-19, understanding this may have impacted candidates applying in the 2021-2022 CAPSA cycle.
+The PA Program at Penn State College of Medicine has updated its admissions policies, understanding COVID-19 may have impacted your educational experience.

 At this time, we have updated our policies as follows:

 - GREs continue to be an admissions requirement.
 This remains unchanged.

 - We have never had a minimum GRE requirement and the range of an acceptable score varies.
 This can be viewed on our class profiles page.